Strategies and Business Profile

 The key success factors in the ship chartering business are timing, performance and relationship.
 Ship charterers have to know their customers and suppliers well, building up mutual trust and respect.
 It is in this important area that the Group has always excelled, helping to cement contracts and maintain reasonable business flow even during difficult periods when the economy is weak.

 It is the Group's policy to comply with all applicable environmental rules and regulations in its shipping operations as well as in its daily working environment to avoid the emission of noxious liquids into the environment.
 The Group's owned vessels are well maintained and we place great emphasis on the operation in compliance with safety and environmental laws and regulations including but not limited to ISM Code, ISPS Code, MARPOL and other applicable rules regulated by IMO.
 We ensure all crew on board are trained and certificated in accordance with STCW Convention.
 Our owned vessels are also subject to the laws, regulations and rules of each country and port they visit.
 We have developed policies and procedures intended to ensure our compliance with these laws, regulations and rules.
 CII has already come into force 1 January 2023.
 CII is an annual carbon rating for every vessel, measuring the efficiency in terms of grams of carbon dioxide emitted per cargo-carrying capacity and nautical mile.
 From 1 January 2023 onwards, the Group will choose to use AER to replace EEOI for carbon intensity reporting.
 Jinhui Shipping is well prepared and ready for all changes, heading to the target of decarbonization.

-As at 31 December 2021, the Group had twenty four owned vessels and 554 crew employed on board.
+As at 31 December 2022, the Group had twenty four owned vessels, one chartered-in vessel and 553 crew employed on board.